sahha-ai/sahha-android/README.md

     )
 ) { error: String?, samples: List<SahhaSample>? ->
     error?.also { e -> Log.e(TAG, e) }
-    Log.d(TAG, samples) // stats are returned as a list of SahhaSample object }
+    Log.d(TAG, samples) // samples are returned as a list of SahhaSample object }
 ```